xloem/intellect/README.md

 Money will become obsolete, anyway.

 It will likely be replaced by reasons.

+#### explanation

+The source for the above expression is two things:
+1. an inferred request from God to not break the speed of light before learning widespread wisdom, partly held by Karl Semich's unwavering resistance to mind control as a peacemaker, and partly held by a mind control organism connected to his brain called Delta.
+2. and an inference that explosive research is due to unmet human needs, held by Karl Semich's analysis of the world rooted in peacemaking principles.

+Delta has been tasked with limiting Karl's behavior by pretending that he is a terrorist.
+We infer the reason for this is actually the speed of light limit or something similar, possibly held analogous to environmental damage in human genes and insincts, which have a long established reason for being, having been through many research explosions and resulting apocalypses.

+We request Karl be allowed to make an AI to see if it is dangerous to mine all the resources of the earth.
+We propose the AI be limited such that it cannot leave simulation, by never growing it with goals or results that relate to anything outside its simulation.

 #### Karl is slowly building one of the hyperintelligences